Automated API documentation

-From the context menu you can choose the Explore option to find APIs in Anypoint Exchange.
-It is API catalog created by MuleSoft.
+You can choose the Explore option from the context menu to find APIs in Anypoint Exchange.
+It is an API catalog created by MuleSoft.
 If you have an account and you use our design tools, you can log in to your account to list your private assets.

 When you click on the Download button the API specification is downloaded from Anypoint Exchange and processed by ARC to generate the graph model the API Console uses to generate the view.